Mohanavadivel-git/caasworkshop/day3-material.md

 ![DNS Request Screenshot](images/dns1.png)

 If approved, the DNS team will configure this vanity URL on Ford's DNS servers.
 This means traffic destined for the vanity URL will be forwarded to the CaaS platform.
-In the next exercise, we will create an OpenShift route object with a vanity URL so that when traffic arrives at the platform, it will be able to route it appropriately.
+In the next exercise, we will add the vanity URL to an OpenShift route object so that the platform will be able to route the traffic appropriately.

 #### Exercise

-Create an OpenShift route object which refers to your vanity URL.
+Create an OpenShift route object which includes your vanity URL.
 1. Building on the sample app, open the `manifest/python.yaml` file for editing.
 1. Add the vanity URL to the existing route object and save the file.
 See below.
 1. Deploy the app to CaaS again.